Home

 • Spare moments, like travelling on a train, or waiting in a queue.
 I found that re-reading my affirmations in the train on the way back from work helped me to gain peace and leave the stress of work behind.

-All the elements below can help you make affirmations work for you.
-However, when it comes down to affirmations, Jennifer Shepherd's ebook "Why most affirmations fail" is the winner.
+All the elements above can help you to make affirmations work for you.

 As always, the best way to know how to make affirmations work for you is by trying - so get going and experiment with the wording, the times and the method for your affirmations.